yntha/bitlife-edit/README.md

 #### All options
 ```
-bitlife-edit 1.0.0+5578a7d3e2c2d06bc692f10158e041d54939b7a6
+bitlife-edit 1.2.1+a1fa0f140879c34cc269a505efa2695eb0ac6c91
 Copyright (C) 2024 bitlife-edit

   -o, --output      The output file to write the JSON data to.

   -m, --mono        The path to the Mono DLL files.

-  -d, --decrypt     Decrypt the input file.
+  -d, --decrypt     Decrypt the input var file.

-  -e, --encrypt     Encrypt the input file.
+  -e, --encrypt     Encrypt the input var file.

   -c, --cipher      Overrides the default cipher key used to decrypt var files.

-  -s, --save        Dump the save game data to a JSON file.
+  -s, --save        Dump a .data file to a JSON file.

-  -l, --load        Overwrite save game data based on variables stored in a JSON file.
+  -p, --patch       Patch any .data file based on variables stored in a JSON file.

-  -f, --file        The JSON file to load data from.
+  -f, --file        The JSON file containing the variables required for a patch.

   --max_depth       (Default: 0) The maximum depth to traverse when serializing the save game data.
-Default is 0 (no
+Default is 0 (no limit).
-                    limit).

   --help            Display this help screen.